 Share your own Cowichan curiosities on social with #GetCuriousCowichan!

 A trip to Cowichan would be incomplete without a visit to Downtown Duncan.
 Also known as the City of Totems (be sure to explore the 40+ totems beautifully carved totems through downtown), Duncan is home to many one-of-a-kind stops and shops.
-Among the storefronts on Craig Street, is Chocolate Pear —a locally-owned and operated chocolaterie where on most days, you’ll find the owners themselves behind the counter.
+Pick up a coffee and peruse the charming sidewalks, discovering one eclectic store after another.
+Among the storefronts on Craig Street, is Chocolate Pearl—a locally-owned and operated chocolatery where on most days, you’ll find the owners themselves behind the counter.

 Meet the makers at Duncan Farmers Market

 Provisions for a trip around Cowichan are important.
 If you are visiting Cowichan on a Saturday, stop in at the Duncan Farmers Market.
 Here, see, taste and experience the best that Cowichan has to offer with over 150 local vendors.
 From fresh produce farmers to artisanal producers, winemakers and craftspeople, the market is a favourite for locals and visitors alike.See More Artisan Producers 🠒

 Flanked by ocean on the eastern side, Cowichan has no shortage of on-the-water experiences.
 Launch kayaks in Ladysmith or Cowichan Bay, hop on a zodiac to learn more about marine wildlife, or set sail on an expedition on a classic wooden schooner with Outer Shores Expeditions.

 These operators can hook you up with rentals and guided experiences:

 - Ocean Ecoventures Whale Watching – Cowichan Bay